aiven/devportal/docs/tutorials/anomaly-detection.rst

    .. image:: /images/tutorials/anomaly-detection/view-kafka-topic-messages.png
       :alt: Aiven for Apache Kafka Topic tab, showing the ``cpu_load_stats_real`` topic being created and the location of the ``...`` icon

-5. Click on **Fetch Messages** button
+5. Click on the **Fetch Messages** button.
-6. Toggle the **Decode from base64** option
+6. Toggle the **Decode from base64** option.
-7. You should see the messages being pushed to the Apache Kafka topic
+7. You should see the messages being pushed to the Apache Kafka topic:

    .. image:: /images/tutorials/anomaly-detection/kafka-messages-detail.png
       :alt: detail of the messages in the ``cpu_load_stats_real`` topic including both key and value in JSON format

-8. Click again on the **Fetch Messages** button to refresh the visualization with new messages
+8. Click again on the **Fetch Messages** button to refresh the visualization with new messages,

 Create a basic anomaly detection pipeline with filtering
 --------------------------------------------------------